 Foreign nationals may not remain in the country as students unless they are pursuing a course of study.
-Tyndale Seminary must notify the government should a foreign national studying with us cease to pursue a course of study.
-Unless the student can procure a visa on another basis, his or her privilege of residence in the Netherlands would be jeopardized.
+Tyndale must notify the government should a foreign national studying at the seminary cease to pursue a course of study.
+Unless the student can procure a visa on another basis, his or her privilege of residence in the Netherlands will be jeopardized.
 A student should make every effort before entering the Netherlands to insure his or her ability to remain a full-time student for the entire course of the program.

 Arrival in the Netherlands

-We would be glad to pick you up at the airport, train or bus station when you arrive in the Netherlands as a student.
+We would be glad to pick you up at the airport, train or bus station when you first arrive in the Netherlands as a student.
 Please let us know in advance when you are coming and give us all your travel details so that we can arrange transportation.
-These should be communicated by e-mail to info[at]tyndale-europe.edu.
+This information should be communicated by e-mail to email@example.com and firstname.lastname@example.org.
 Please make sure you receive confirmation from us that we have received this information.